 If you wish your dog to absorb the vitamins and minerals, you can feed cooked celery or you can crush raw celery in a blender or even juice celery in a juicer and pour the liquid over your dog’s regular food.
 If you are looking to use celery as a low-calorie, crunchy snack that might help freshen your dog’s breath, then feed him whole, raw celery.
 Raw celery can be a good snack for dogs that are dieting as it contains far fewer calories than more chews and other treats.

 Safe Ways to Feed Celery to Your Dog

 As with all treats you feed your dog, moderation is key when feeding your dog celery.
-Any celery should be given as a treat or topper to your dog’s regular food, and are and should not be a substitute for his complete-and-balanced diet.
-As with all treats, celery should make up less than 10% of your dog’s entire diet (the remaining 90% should be his regular, complete-and-balanced diet).
+Any celery should be given as a treat or topper to your dog’s regular food, and should not be a substitute for his complete-and-balanced diet.
+As with all treats, celery should make up less than 10 percent of your dog’s entire diet (the remaining 90 percent should be his regular, complete-and-balanced diet).

 Try offering your dog a whole stalk of celery and observe him while he eats it (for smaller dogs, start out by offering a half a stalk of celery or less).
 If your dog tries swallowing chunks of celery that are too large, cut up the celery stalk into smaller pieces before giving it to him.
 If your dog seems to get an upset stomach when eating celery (for instance, gas, bloating, diarrhea, nausea or vomiting), avoid feeding him celery and instead substitute with a different crunchy food like cut up apples or another food that’s easier on his stomach.

 Does an Apple a Day Keep the Vet Away?
 Harmful vs Healthy Foods for Pets.
 Cummings Veterinary Medical Center at Tufts University.